Last updated on .

 Cristo Rey

-Cristo Rey is a smaller version of Rio de Janeiro’s Christ the Redeemer monument towering over the city.
-It was inaugurated on October 25, 1953, to commemorate the 50 year anniversary of the end of the Thousand Days’ War.
-Admission is free (as of June 2025) but reservations are required.
-Access is limited to slots at 9am, noon, and 3pm, and a guided tour is provided.
+Cristo Rey is a smaller version of Rio de Janeiro’s Christ the Redeemer, towering over the city.
+It was inaugurated on October 25, 1953, to mark the 50th anniversary of the end of the Thousand Days’ War.
+Admission is free (as of November 2025) but reservations are required.
+Access is limited to slots at 9am, noon, and 3pm, and a guided tour is included.

 Cristo Rey in Cali, Colombia